top of page

 BACKGROUND & TRAINING

-My training to date includes studies in Ecospychology & Nature based practice (Natural Academy) Arts Therapies (British Association of Arts Therapists), Environmental Education (Schumacher College), Permaculture, and group work facilitation (The Work that Reconnects & London Gestalt Centre).
-I am a current student undertaking an interdisciplinary practice-as-research on the MA Arts Practice (Arts, Health & Wellbeing) at the University of South Wales.
+My training includes studies in Ecospychology & Nature based practice (Natural Academy) Arts Therapies (British Association of Arts Therapists), Environmental Education (Schumacher College), Permaculture, and group work facilitation (The Work that Reconnects & London Gestalt Centre).

 You can find out more about my experience in bringing these threads of practice together here.
 If you would like to explore the possibility of working together, either individually or as a group, I'd love to hear from you.
 Please get in touch here.